 Community organizations were offered two options for completing the sustainability assessment tool.
 In the first option, a core local planning team met as a group to discuss and rate each question.
 Upon reaching consensus, the group entered a score for each question and received a summary report with the results.
 Alternatively, each identified member of the core local planning group answered all of the questions independently.
 The project director then received a report that averaged the responses.
-The Health Partners of Sandusky County chose the option of average score.
+The Health Partners chose the option of group consensus.